Kaisaan/lostkefin/graphicsFormat.md

 |$2|Vertical offset|
 |$4|Unknown value again|

-The rest of each frame is usually empty and padded to be a total of $60 bytes.
+Frame data is not fully figured out and can be any size.

 ## Image Data